ogeagla/closyr/README.md

 ## Roadmap

 - [x] CLI options accept a CSV file (GUI already supports this)
+- [x] Web frontend with HTTP API and SSE for real-time updates
 - [ ] More tests
 - [ ] Use something like ProGuard to shrink the JAR for releases
   - https://www.guardsquare.com/manual/configuration/examples
   - https://stackoverflow.com/questions/12281365/obfuscating-clojure-uberjars-with-proguard
   - https://github.com/eiffelqiu/obfuscate-clojure-project-demo/tree/master
-- [ ] A different frontend.
-The current Java Swing frontend does the job, but it's not easy to maintain and it's hard to make look better.
+- [ ] Improve web frontend styling and features (the Swing GUI still has more features like the sketchpad)
 - [ ] Can this be a follow-up to this issue, asking for a symbolic regression tool on the JVM? https://github.com/axkr/symja_android_library/issues/850
 - [ ] When I created this and my other symbolic regression tools, I didn't know about the formal field of symbolic regression.
 I've since found some great libraries that I should review and apply the lessons to this project: https://github.com/MilesCranmer/PySR